IOM MIGRATION INFORMATION CENTRE

 You are here: Home Work Seasonal employment

-1. Seasonal employment for a maximum of 90 days
+1. Seasonal employment for up to 90 days

-Different approach is applied depending on whether a third country national does or does not require a Schengen visa to enter the Schengen Area.
+A different approach is applied depending on whether a non-EU national does or does not need a Schengen visa to enter Slovakia.

-If a third country national is not subject to the visa requirement (e.g. a citizen of Ukraine with biometric passport), performing seasonal employment requires only obtaining a work permit.
-Whether the Schengen visa are required can be verified using our VISA CHECK application.
+If a non-EU national is not subject to the visa requirement (e.g. a citizen of Ukraine with a biometric passport), performing seasonal employment requires only obtaining a work permit.
+Whether the Schengen visa is required can be verified using our VISA CHECK application.

-The work permit is granted by the territorially competent Office of Labour, Social Affairs and Family for a maximum period of 90 days during 12 consecutive months.
+The work permit is granted by the territorially competent Office of Labour, Social Affairs and Family for up to 90 days during 12 consecutive months.
 The employer must report the vacancy to the competent Labour Office at least 10 working days before submitting an application for a seasonal work permit.

-The application for a seasonal work permit may be submitted by a third country national or his/her employer.
+The application for a seasonal work permit may be submitted by a non-EU national or his/her employer.

 The application must be submitted together with: